s-victor/TinyPedal/docs/customization.md

 Set left and right edge boundary width.

     show_scale_mark
-This enables scale marks on steering bar, which is set 90 degrees apart from each other.
+This enables scale marks on steering bar.

+    scale_mark_degree
+Set gap between each scale mark in degree.
+Default is `90` degree.
+Minimum value is limited to `10` degree.

 ## Stint